jsdclxvi/Reforestation/README.md

-## How do you organize a space party?
-You planet.
+## Don’t interrupt someone working intently on a puzzle.
+Chances are, you’ll hear some crosswords.